Submersible Pumps Cut Failure Rates, Maintenance Costs at Laundry Detergent Manufacturing Plant

 - Pitbull’s all-pneumatic pumps eliminate concerns about water infiltration forcing the pumps to kick off.

-- Because our pumps we installed use no electricity, routine maintenance and inspection require just a plumber, saving time and money.
+- Because our pumps we installed use no electricity, routine maintenance and inspection require just a pipe-fitter, saving time and money.

 - The simple design of Pitbull pumps can handle large solids without clogging, reducing failures and repair and replacement costs.

 - Unlike centrifugal pumps, Pitbull’s submersible pumps aren’t susceptible to cavitation, eliminating another potential cause of pump failure.

 Select a pump model below to view the appropriate spec sheet.

 “We love these pumps, and we don’t have to touch them.”